mnichols/ditto/README.md

-## {''} is a small framework for mapping objects to objects (aka 'Object-Object Mapper') in dot net.
+## {''} - a small framework for mapping objects to objects (aka 'Object-Object Mapper') in .NET.

+### Why?
+Ditto was conceived to address a specific need for aggregating multiple source objects into a single instance.
+This is common for event handlers which all contribute their data to a single view model (ie, an event Denormalizer).

-Primary design goals in no particular order:
+### Goals (in no particular order):
-1. Convention-based assumptions to minimize configuration as much as possible
+* Convention-based assumptions to minimize configuration as much as possible
-2. Easily supports aggregation of source objects into destination
+* Aggregation of source objects into single destination
-3. Deep validation checking
+* Deep validation checking
-4. Garrulous
+* Garrulous
-5. Fluent configuration without typedsturbating generic parameters
+* Fluent configuration without typedsturbating generic parameters
-6. Fast enough
+* Fast enough
-7. IoC, container-based
+* IoC, container-based

+### Examples
+    //TODO : check tests for now